Mexico - Mexico City Field Office

 Form I-131 Re-entry

-The Mexico City District Office does not issue or extend Re-entry Permits.
+The Mexico City Field Office does not issue or extend Re-entry Permits.
 To find instructions on how to obtain or replace a Re-entry permit see the How Do I Get A Travel Document section of the USCIS website which can be found to your right under Related Links.

 The Mexico City Field Office does not directly accept refugee resettlement applications.
 These applications should be filed with the State Department's local designated voluntary agencies in Mexico City.
 We are also unable to check the status of any pending refugee resettlement application.
 Please contact the voluntary agency to which the application was submitted.
 Inquiries on previously rejected refugee applications should also be addressed to the voluntary agency with which the application was submitted.